Code of Conduct

 Purpose and Scope

-This Code of Conduct was created to provide AST leadership guidance for proper ethical conduct.
+This Code of Conduct was created to provide AST leadership guidance for professional excellence and integrity.
 The AST leadership includes officers, board members, committee and COP chairs, co-chairs, and past chairs and other members serving in leadership roles on behalf of the AST, as well as AST staff employees and its contract support staff.

 Accountability and Fiduciary Responsibility

 - Faithfully abide by the articles of incorporation, bylaws, and policies of the AST.